WizUI/WuiDom/README.md

 ### Operations on a WuiDom element

 WuiDom supports a number of functions that can be used to interact with the underlying element, even after the element has already been added to the DOM.
-One primary purpose of WUI, is to allow these operations to be performed without having to pay the cost of an inefficient DOM lookup every time we wish to run a command.
+One primary purpose of [WizUI], is to allow these operations to be performed without having to pay the cost of an inefficient DOM lookup every time we wish to run a command.